sevilyilmaz/vue-3-setup-use-css-vars-test/README.md

-- Run `yarn dev` to see the mixin work
+- Run `yarn dev` to see the inline CSS variable work
 - Run `yarn test` to see the error